DavidRaab/Sq/README.md

 # CONSTRUCTORS

 This module uses functional-programming as the main paradigm.
+Functions are divided into constructors, methods and converters.

+Constructor create a sequence.
+Methods operate on sequences and return another new sequence.
+Converter transforms a sequence to some other data-type.

-Functions are divided into constructors that create *Sequences* and functions that operate on Sequences (Methods).
-They are called methods for convenience, but no object-orientation is involved.
+Methods are called methods for convenience, but no object-orientation is involved.
 Perls OO capabilities are only used as a chaning mechanism.

 Constructors must be called with the Package name.
 Functions that operate on Sequences can either be called as a method or directly from the Package.